tomatolog/manticore/doc/sphinx.rst

 same, common query optimization will trigger, and greatly improve performance.

-Common subtree optimizationis even more interesting.
+**Common subtree optimization** is even more interesting.
 It lets ``searchd`` exploit similarities between batched full-text queries.
 It identifies common full-text query parts (subtrees) in all queries, and caches them between queries.
 For instance, look at the following query batch:
 ::